 Check over the ignition coil and spark plug leads once a year.
 These can break down over time and fail.
 If you notice any swelling of the ignition coils or cracks in the spark plug leads replace the leads.

-Moisture inside the ignition coil or the spark plug leads can casue a short to earth due to the high voltages involved.
+Moisture inside the ignition coil or the spark plug leads can cause a short to earth due to the high voltages involved.

 7. Kill switch

-Some older motorcycles kill switch are wired to ground.
+Some older motorcycles’ kill switches are wired to the ground or the negative cable.
 This then stops the engine spark when it is pressed.
 If it is shorted to ground in some models you can still crank over the motorcycle but it will not start.

 Clean the kill switch and check for continuity according to the electrical diagrams for your motorcycle.

-Most modern motorcycles have a all in one stop/start ignition switch which prevents starting of the engine in the off position.
+Most modern motorcycles have an all-in-one stop/start ignition switch which prevents starting of the engine in the off position.